Conversational AI increases political knowledge as effectively as self-directed internet search: Methods

 For GLM comparisons and to identify the best-fitting GLM for the observed data, we used the Widely Applicable Information Criterion (WAIC \citep{WatanabeSWATANAB2010}).
 Parameter estimates were considered non-zero if the Highest Posterior Density Interval (HPDI) around the parameter did not contain zero.
 The HPDI was compared to a region of practical equivalence (ROPE), i.e., an interval of parameter values $[-0.05; 0.05]$ representing the null hypothesis of the parameter being equivalent to 0.

 Specifically, we defined an ordered-logistic multilevel GLM for agreement rating data, Eq. \ref{eq:ordlog_model}

-For extremism data, we defined a Binomial multilevel GLM, Eq. \ref{eq:binomial_glm}
+For extremity data, we defined a Binomial multilevel GLM, Eq. \ref{eq:binomial_glm}

 For both GLMs, different numbers and combinations of predictors were contained in the design matrix $\boldsymbol{X}$.
-GLM1 (full model) contained all experimental factors [Post (pre or post timepoint), True (information true or false), Researched (topic researched or not), convAI (LLM or internet search), LLM-type (GPT-4o, Claude or Mistral), their two-, three-, four- and five-way interaction effects and sub-compliance (a numerical score on compliance sanity check) as a nuissance regressor].
+GLM1 (full model) contained all experimental factors [Post (pre or post timepoint), True (information true or false), Researched (topic researched or not), convAI (LLM or Google search), LLM-type (GPT-4o, Claude or Mistral), their two-, three-, four- and five-way interaction effects].

 GLM2 (no convAI terms model) contained all of the above predictors, except for LLM-type and the associated interaction effects.
 GLM3 (null model) contained all of the above predictors, except for LLM-type and convAI, and the associated interaction effects.
 These three GLMs represent different hypotheses about the data that allowed us to make inferences about the underlying data generating process.
 In case of testing sycophancy and persuasion prompts, LLM-type represented the prompting strategy vs unprompted LLM.
 In the GLMs above, we use effect coding (-0.5; 0.5) for binary experimental factors and contrast coding [0.5; -0.25; -0.25] for representing differences between different LLMs.